DavidPageGroup/cdm-data/doc/mcrf_vs_omop.md

 | FACT_RELATIONSHIP       |

 There are also discreptancies in the fields present in the tables, these are listed below by table.
+Note that CSV columns are always in all caps.

 ### PERSON